 And it is changing.
 The meetings industry is far more aware of the importance of treating and supporting attendees as active participants rather than passive consumers of education.
 You see this in the increasing number of industry articles about good meeting process, the rise of the term “meeting design” being applied to the group process we use in sessions as opposed to, say, F&B or production design.

 I don’t take full credit, of course, for these changes, but I feel proud to have been an instigator and passionate promoter of them through speaking, and authoring Conferences That Work: Creating Events That People Love and The Power of Participation: Creating Conferences That Deliver Learning, Connection, Engagement, and Action.
-I also moderated the #eventprofs Twitter chats for several years, and until recently, ran the weekly #Eventprofs Happy Hour Hangout for meeting professionals.
+I moderated the #eventprofs Twitter chats for several years.
+And, until recently, I ran the weekly #Eventprofs Happy Hour Hangout for meeting professionals.

-I am now writing another book with the working title of The Little Book of Event Crowdsourcing, and I’m starting to offer workshops where meeting professionals, designers, and stakeholders can learn first-hand about the power of the participatory techniques I’ve written about and use.
-And I continue to design and facilitate meetings, which is perhaps the most effective way to change mindsets: exposing participants to what meetings can be like when you adopt a participant-driven and participation-rich approach.
+I am now writing another book, Event Crowdsourcing.
+I’m starting to offer workshops where meeting professionals, designers, and stakeholders can learn first-hand about the power of participatory techniques.
+And I continue to design and facilitate meetings.
+That’s the most effective way to change mindsets: exposing participants to what meetings can be like when you adopt a participant-driven and participation-rich approach.

 Best Business Advice

-One of my mentors, Jeannie Courtney, taught me to trust my intuition and helped me see the power and joy that is possible when I respond to opportunity rather than what I used to think of as taking a risk by trying something new—and scary.
+One of my mentors, Jeannie Courtney, taught me to trust my intuition.
+She helped me see the power and joy that is possible when I respond to opportunity rather than what I used to think of as taking a risk by trying something new—and scary.
 Like much of my most important learning, that change of perspective happened experientially, rather than from a piece of advice.

 Got a Spare Hour?